djbower/spider/README.md

 #### 5.1 Extended notes

 There are extended notes located in `notes/` that are useful for understanding the methodology and source code of SPIDER.
 You can compile `notes.tex` using `pdflatexmk` or `pdflatex`.

-#### 5.2 Python scripts

-There are python scripts in `py3/` that can be used and adapted to interrogate and plot SPIDER output.